songningqiang/FANFIC/README.md

 Line 9: mass ordering

-Line 11: output file name
+Line 11: the octant of theta_23, this only makes a difference if DUNE or HYPERK is used

-Line 12: the octant of theta_23, this only makes a difference if DUNE or HYPERK is used
+Line 18: list of experiments to be used, instructions can be found in the comments above

-Line 55: list of experiments to be used, instructions can be found in the comments above
+Line 19: output file name

 prototype.h is the header file containing class declaration, and prototype.cc include the definition of functions.